digitaldias/techcasestudies/_posts/2016-10-07-SkyAlert_English-Version.md

 3. Object type
 4. IoT Hub properties

-The first field involves the unique device ID that identifies it, data such as creation date, device status, firmware version, type of connection (LAN, WLAN), MAC address, IP address, hardware model, user that has been logging on, status of the query, length, region to which it belongs within the geographic zones to alert, connection status, and a field that helps identify when the last metadata was updated.
+The first field, **device properties**, involves the unique device ID that identifies it, data such as creation date, device status, firmware version, type of connection (LAN, WLAN), MAC address, IP address, hardware model, user that has been logging on, status of the query, length, region to which it belongs within the geographic zones to alert, connection status, and a field that helps identify when the last metadata was updated.

-Commands are a way of expressing messages that may include certain parameters, to be sent to the devices.
+**Commands** are a way of expressing messages, which may include certain parameters, to be sent to the devices.
 Each device can have different commands, according to the needs of the users.
 However, all share the alert, test, and deployment of messages.

-The Object type helps us to process the data in the stream processors.
+The **object type** helps us to process the data in the stream processors.
 This helps us determine if it is an object of type metadata, telemetry, or alerts.
 And more specifically, it helps us to know if it is a device of production, development, or testing.

-The properties of the IoT Hub involve data that is created with the help of the registry manager, and stored in the device data model for administrative purposes within our device portal.
+The **properties of the IoT Hub** involve data that is created with the help of the registry manager, and stored in the device data model for administrative purposes within our device portal.

 The data model looks as follows: